 There are strategies you can use to win even more cash back rewards.
 If you have a credit card with rotating bonus categories.

 Rotating bonus categories change every quarter, and can apply to a variety of different stores and services including gas stations, tolls, drugstores, grocery stores, home improvement stores streaming services, Uber and Lyft purchases, restaurants and more.

 For example, if gas stations are the category for a certain quarter, you want to make sure every dollar you spend on gas is with your credit card.
 If it’s groceries, it may be best to do your grocery shopping with the credit card in that quarter – and possibly even stock up on some nonperishable items you know you’ll use if you’re approaching the end of the quarter and haven’t maxed out the bonus yet.

 If paying attention to the rotating categories sounds like too much work and not all fun, then you may be better off with a credit card like Capital One Quicksilver Cash Rewards Credit Card or , which doesn’t have rotating fees.
 You just earn 1.5% back on everything, no matter what.

 How do I redeem cash back?

-Redemption options vary from card to card, but here are the most common methods for redeeming rewards:
+Redemption options vary from card to card.
+It’s important to remember that some of the best cash back cards have limits on how much you must redeem, and when you can redeem it — but here are the most common methods for redeeming rewards: